Nahuel88Ar/GUI-LYSOSOMES/README.md

 - Residual fluorescence
 - Distance-based fluorescence analysis

-This document contains a complete explanation of each dataset, its columns, and the meaning of each column.
+The next document contains a complete explanation of each dataset, its columns, and the meaning of each column.
 ### [📄 Download the document](Lysosome_Script_Datasets_and_Columns_Guide.docx)

 Visualization outputs include: